tuna-nixpkgs/nixpkgs/README.md

 Updates are run *every hour*.

-Channels on the TUNA mirrors are updated only when the closure is downloaded into binary cache.
+Channels on the TUNA mirrors are updated only when the closure is fully downloaded into binary cache.
 Moreover, if a channel updates slightly too fast, some channel versions might not be available on TUNA.
-This means that if you use the TUNA mirror binary cache (<https://mirrors.tuna.tsinghua.edu.cn/nix-channels/store>), you might want to follow TUNA's channels.
+This means that if you use the TUNA mirror binary cache (<https://mirrors.tuna.tsinghua.edu.cn/nix-channels/store>), you might want to follow TUNA's channels, to maximize the amount of store paths available in the mirror.

 However, Nix Flakes don't really work well with channels served over HTTP(S).
 Well, here's your workaround.